Lumen Field: XFL

-The Seattle Dragons (now the Sea Dragons) of the XFL played their only two home games at CenturyLink Field during the short-lived league's 2020 season.
+The Seattle Dragons of the XFL played their only two home games at CenturyLink Field during the short-lived league's 2020 season.
 The team was among seven in the XFL to share its stadium with NFL teams and drew a league-record 29,172 fans at the home opener on February 15, 2020.
-The second game had 22,060 in attendance and the team was among the highest-drawing in the XFL before the league suspended operations in the wake of the COVID-19 pandemic.
-The renamed Sea Dragons will resume play in 2023 at Lumen Field.
+The second game had 22,060 in attendance, with the team among the highest-drawing in the XFL before the league suspended operations in the wake of the COVID-19 pandemic.
+The team resumed play in 2023 at Lumen Field as the Sea Dragons, holding their first home game on February 23.
+The Sea Dragons played their last game at the stadium on April 23, clinching a playoff berth with a 28–9 victory over the Vegas Vipers; the team did not survive the XFL's merger with the United States Football League to form the United Football League the following year.